rym-oualha/CarRacing-V0_with_PPO/README.md

   4. Iterate until agent reaches an average reward of 900 over 100 consecutive trials (over 2500 episodes)

-You can train the agent following the instructions in the notebook .ipynb.
+You can train the agent following the instructions in the notebook *train.ipynb*.